 The Eagle's Nest is a similar surprise to many visitors today as it was to the allied forces around 80 years ago, who suspected a mighty Alpine fortress here.
 Just because of a coincidence the area around Berchtesgaden became Hitler's holiday home from 1923 onwards.
 After the seizure of power in 1933, the Nazis systematically expelled the local population and expanded Obersalzberg to the "Führer off-limits area" and second seat of government of the Third Reich besides Berlin.
 The Kehlsteinhaus, which got its name Eagle's Nest from the attack plans of the American armed forces, is still a visible sign of this former "Führer off-limits area" today.
 It was built near the summit of the Kehlstein as a representative building for Adolf Hitler, who is said to have only visited it around a dozen times because of his alleged fear of heights.
 Get an impression of the fantastic view that the Eagle’s Nest offers and enjoy the images from the webcam there.

-Berchtesgaden is a picturesque small town that looks back on over 900 years of history.
-After a visit to the salt mine or the Eagles Nest, you can have lunch with local dishes here or stroll through the small but very picturesque old town with its shops and fresco painted house facades.
+Berchtesgaden is a picturesque small town at the foot of the Alps that looks back on over 900 years of history.
+After a visit to the salt mine or the Eagles Nest, you can enjoy a lunch with local dishes here or stroll through the small but very picturesque old town with its shops and fresco painted house facades.

-A visit to the Eagle's Nest can be perfectly combined with a visit to Salzburg, which is only about 40 minutes away directly across the border with Austria.
-On a walking tour through the UNESCO World Heritage Site of the old town of Salzburg, you can expect winding streets, baroque churches and one of the largest preserved fortifications in Europe.
+This Eagle's Nest Private Day Tour can be perfectly combined with a visit to Salzburg, which is only about 40 minutes away directly across the border with Austria.
+On a private walking tour through the UNESCO World Heritage Site of the old town of Salzburg, you can see winding streets, baroque churches and one of the largest preserved fortifications in Europe.
 For more information about Salzburg and its sights please see the tour Salzburg and more.